emmacadavra/learn-hiragana/README.md

 Japan is an island nation, so I wanted to include colours that the user can associate with the ocean, and serenity.
 The inclusion of the gold colour was something I intended on from the start, as it is inspired by the Japanese practice of [**Kintsugi (金継ぎ, "golden joinery")**](https://en.wikipedia.org/wiki/Kintsugi).

-Below are two colour grids to show how the colours interact with each other from an accessibility perspective - one with just the main site colours, and the other with the additional colours used in the “correct” and “incorrect” classes when taking the quiz itself.
+Below are two colour grids to show how the colours interact with each other from an accessibility perspective - one with just the main site colours, and the other with the additional colours used in the "correct" and "incorrect" classes when taking the quiz itself.

 ![colourgrid - main colours](docs/images/colourgrid-new.png)